Skip to main content

 Red light therapy is different from the bright white light boxes used for seasonal affective disorder (SAD).
 Bright light therapy targets your circadian rhythm through your eyes.
 Red light therapy targets your mitochondria through your skin.
 The two tools solve different problems, so use a 10,000-lux SAD lamp for mood and red light panels for energy and recovery.

 A session feels warm and bright.
 You stand or sit in front of the panel, usually for 10 to 20 minutes, with most of your skin exposed for full-body panels.
-There is no buzzing, no shock, and no pain.
-Many patients use the time to read or meditate.
+It stays calm and painless the whole time, and many patients use it to read or meditate.

 Deep-Dive Questions